Where Do Robocalls Come From—the Origins of Harassment

 - Scammers often use words now, today, immediately.
 If you don’t have enough time to think about the legitimacy of the call, the scammers have better chances to trick you

 What Can You Do If Robocallers Managed to Steal Your Sensitive Information?

 If you ended up being a victim of robocall scammers, do not panic.
 There are still some things you can do to repair the damage.

 - Act fast.
 Scammers will try to steal your money as soon as you hang up the phone.
 The key is to outrun them.
 Call your bank immediately.
 Ask them to cancel your credit card and issue you a new one

 - Report identity theft.
 Visit identitytheft.gov website where you will find an option to make a personal recovery plan

 - Report the fraudster.
 FTC is there to protect your rights—all you need to do is file a complaint and report robocalls.
 To report scammers to FTC, you need to provide the fraudster’s phone number

 What Else Can DoNotPay Assist You With?

 As you can see, Do Not Pay prefers justice over anything, and we want to help you resolve any issues that are hovering over your head.
-Our app is available on any web browser or on iOS app.
+Our app is available on any web browser.
 Put your trust in DoNotPay and expect our assistance with: